utPLSQL/utPLSQL/docs/userguide/expectations.md

 - the matcher used to perform comparison
 - them matcher parameters (actual value), depending on the matcher type

-**Note:**
-> The output from expectation is provided directly DBMS_OUTPUT only when the expectation is executed standalone (not as part of unit test).
-> The output from expectation contains call stack trace only when expectation fails.
-> Source code of the line which called the expectation is only reported when the line is part of in-database code (package) and the user calling expectation has privileges to see that source code.

 Matcher defines the comparison operation to be performed on expected (and actual) value.
 Pseudo-code: